 It seems like not a day goes by without another weight loss supplement hitting the market with lofty promises of that perfect beach body.

-I’m an eternal skeptic when it comes to these products, and GAT Jetfuel is one of the latest products that our clients and readers have asked about.
+As a health and performance coach, I’m an eternal skeptic when it comes to these products, and GAT Jetfuel is one of the latest products that our clients and readers have asked about.

 And we always give these supplements a fair chance with one of our dietitians and some team testing.